Mathew Knowles, the architect behind Beyoncé, Solange, and Destiny’s Child’s rise, at WMF – We Make Future in Italy

 “Welcoming Mathew Knowles to WMF means bringing to the event one of the figures who, over the past decades, has helped shape global models for brand growth and development,” said Cosmano Lombardo, Founder and CEO of WMF – We Make Future.
 “His experience, spanning cultural industries, business, and innovation, represents a valuable contribution to the international dialogue that WMF fosters each year among companies, professionals, and stakeholders from around the world.”

-WMF - We Make Future, is the largest International Trade Fair and Festival dedicated to Artificial Intelligence, Technology, and Digital Innovation.
+WMF - We Make Future,is the largest International Trade Fair and Festival dedicated to Artificial Intelligence, Technology, and

 Saudi Makes Future – The Largest AI Exhibition in the Middle East